Applying for Medicine Courses

 • Do some practice papers, these are available at www.ukcat.ac.uk.

 • Pace yourself.
 You are given a good amount of time to finish each section.

 • Remember that there are no trick questions.

 There is no pass mark for the UKCAT as such and your result is only a part of the selection process, not all.

 The BMAT is used in much the same way as the UKCAT but only the institutions below require you to undertake the BMAT as part of the admissions cycle.

 |University College London||MBBS, A100|

 The BMAT is a two hour test which looks to test your aptitude, skills, scientific knowledge and applications and your written skills.
-The test date is Wednesday 5th November 2011 for entry in September 2012 or deferred entry in September 2013.
-The fee for the test this year is £31.

 You need to register with the assessment centre and not BMAT directly, but go to www.bmat.org.uk and you can find your nearest assessment centre.

 The test is made up of three sections: aptitude and skills, problem solving and understanding argument.
 The test is paper-based.